kosmetism/react-soundplayer/README.md

 ##### `soundCloudAudio`

-_(instance of [SoundCloudAudio](https://github.com/voronianski/soundcloud-audio.js))_ - with this prop you can benefit of global singleton audio object:
+_(instance of [SoundCloudAudio](https://github.com/voronianski/soundcloud-audio.js))_ - with this prop you can benefit of global audio object:

 ```javascript
 import React from 'react';